Do We Need Large VLMs for Spotting Soccer Actions?: Introduction

 \section{Introduction}

 \epigraph{Football is a game of mistakes.
 Whoever makes the fewest mistakes wins.}{Johan Cruyff}

-In the domain of video understanding, visual frames have traditionally been considered the best input for many tasks, including action spotting, event detection, and object recognition.
-However, these methods often require significant computational resources to process and analyze the dense video data.
-Despite the advancements in video models, such as convolutional neural networks (CNNs) and vision transformers (ViTs), the need for high-resolution video inputs can be prohibitive in both training and deployment scenarios.
-In many video contexts, particularly in sports, there is a spoken commentary that accompanies the visual content.
-This commentary provides detailed descriptions of the ongoing actions, events, and emotions, offering an alternative source of information.
-It is intriguing to consider whether these spoken descriptions, which can often provide rich contextual cues, could replace or complement visual inputs for specific tasks.
-By focusing on the textual information provided by commentators, we may gain a lightweight, scalable solution that avoids the complexity of video-based models.
+In the domain of video understanding \cite{nguyen-etal-2024-video}, visual frames have traditionally been considered the best input for many tasks, including action spotting, event detection, and object recognition \cite{Giancola_2025,Giancola_2023_CVPR,8553793} .
+However, these methods often require significant computational resources to process and analyze the dense video data \cite{Selva_2023,feichtenhofer2019slowfast}.
+Despite the advancements in video models, such as convolutional neural networks (CNNs) \cite{karpathy2014large} and vision transformers (ViTs), the need for high-resolution video inputs can be prohibitive in both training and deployment scenarios.

 Action spotting \cite{seweryn2023survey}, a core task in sports analytics, aims to identify key events within a video, such as goals, penalties, or substitutions, by analyzing the visual content.
-Traditional approaches have relied on object detection and tracking techniques that require parsing every frame of the video to detect specific actions.
-These methods can be computationally expensive and often struggle with long sequences or multiple simultaneous events.
+Manual methods by broadcasters were slow and took time in distribution \cite{merler}.Traditional approaches \cite{shih2017survey} have relied on object detection and tracking techniques that require parsing every frame of the video to detect specific actions \cite{khan2018soccer}.
+These methods can be computationally expensive and often struggle with long sequences or multiple simultaneous events \cite{xu2025actionspottingpreciseevent}.
 In contrast, when considering the commentary, each moment in the match is often described in rich detail, including the action, the players involved, and the contextual relevance.
 The spoken word can provide a nuanced understanding of the match dynamics, capturing moments of excitement, controversy, and strategic importance that may not always be fully conveyed through visual data alone.
-This raises an interesting possibility: Can we leverage textual commentary as a primary input for action spotting, bypassing the need for video frames?
+This raises an interesting possibility: \textit{\textbf{Can we leverage textual commentary as a primary input for action spotting, bypassing the need for video frames?}}